Cloudmersive/Cloudmersive.APIClient.NET.ImageRecognition/client/docs/EditApi.md

 # **EditDrawRectangle**
 > byte[] EditDrawRectangle (DrawRectangleRequest request)

-Draw rectangle onto an image
+Draw a rectangle onto an image

 Draw one or more rectangles, with customized visuals, onto an image